ibm-cloud-docs/apps/ts_apps.md

     If you use the {{site.data.keyword.Bluemix_notm}} console, complete the following steps:

-    1. Select your app from the dashboard.
+    1. Select your app from the resource list.
 The app details page opens.
     2. In the runtime pane, you can reduce the maximum memory limit or the numbers of app instances, or both, for your app.

     If you use the command line interface, complete the following steps: